 A good quality desk

-A well designed desk such as this beautiful clean design from Design Within Reach can give you a massive boost to your productivity.
+A well-designed desk such as this beautiful clean design from Wayfair can give you a massive boost to your productivity.
 And one of the best ways you can reduce your stress is by reducing the overall hours you work but boosting the productivity in the hours you do work.
 So a desk is a worthwhile investment if you plan to work in your home office for the foreseeable future.